doxeylab/learn-genomics-in-linux/task3/README.md

 ```
 prokka abyss-assembly-contigs.fa
 ```
+<b>Note: This will generate a folder called PROKKA-XXXXXXXX where XXXXXXXX is the current date.
+It will be different for you than in the examples below.</b>

-* Now, download the .gbk file that was produced and view it in Artemis
+* Now, locate and download the .gbk file that was produced and view it in `artemis`

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q1) Why are there vertical black lines in the middle of predicted ORFs?